Other Works

 If the United States were to restore a military draft that was fair and provided equal opportunity for all classes of citizens as well as all genders to be at risk for training and participating in military operations, this might provide the impetus for the public to once again be a full participant in these operations, rather than a spectator.
 The fact is the majority of U.S. society really has little to no “skin in the game” concerning the country being at war since 2001.
 The public would then become a more credible back-stop against an administration, government, or military-industrial complex that might want to do unreasonable things for unclear motives.
 The AVF of the United States is worthy of high praise for success on and above the battlefields and oceans around the world since its inception, but the force is getting tired and overused.
 Perhaps it should be augmented with draftees to share these societal burdens.
 Remember the mission of the Department of Defense… “to deter war,” not to engage in it ad nauseum.

-We Jump Hoops (THE ARMY OF ONE: TWO HUNDRED THOUSAND AT BAGHDAD) Copyright Kelly J. Galvin 2004
+THE ARMY OF ONE: TWO HUNDRED THOUSAND AT BAGHDAD – Copyright Kelly J. Galvin 2024

 We jump hoops.
 We